nicoluca/quoted-client/README.md

 ## Description
 This is a simple quote management desktop application.
 It allows you to create, edit, delete and view quotes and their respective sources and persist them in a database.
 You can also review random quotes and search quotes and sources by keyword.

-It requires a server-side application to be running.
+It requires a server-side application to be running, as it talks to a server via REST APIs to store, retrieve and edit entities.
 The server-side application can be found [here](https://github.com/nicoluca/quoted-server).

 ## Features
 - Create, edit, delete and view quotes